Event

 The attrs

-will respect inheritance hierachies.
+will respect inheritance hierarchies.

 You can also use ValueObject in Events.